-- 19. Students may formally appeal a Stage II grade challenge to the Academic Appeals Committee (AAC).
-This appeal must be lodged within 5 working days of the Stage II decision using the Academic Appeal Application Form: Grade Challenges and Non-Grade Related Appeals, along with appropriate supporting evidence. - 20.
+- 19. A student may formally appeal a Stage II grade challenge to the Academic Appeals Committee (AAC).
+This appeal must be lodged within 5 working days of the Stage II decision using the grade appeals form, along with appropriate supporting evidence. - 20.
 Students must have exhausted the Informal Stages before proceeding to the Appeal. - 21.
-In the case of a group appeal, one student, identified on the Academic Appeal Application Form will act as the lead student, with the other group members' names listed in the relevant section on the form.
-The University will only contact the lead student in connection with the group appeal.
-The University will expect the lead student to distribute the University's communications among the group and collate the group's response to the University's enquiries to give to the University.
-The University cannot be held responsible if the lead student does not accurately provide the views of any member of the Group or if they do not pass on information from the University. - 22.
-A group appeal is defined as an expression of dissatisfaction by two or more students about the University's action or lack of action, or about the standard of service provided by the University. - 23.
-The University reserves the right to propose individual solutions to any group appeal. - 24.
-Only the students about whom a decision has been made can lodge an appeal against that decision.
-Appeals from third parties are not accepted. - 25.
-Students cannot normally submit an appeal after they have been presented to the University Exam Board to ratify their degree or exit award. - 26.
+Only the student about whom a decision has been made can lodge an appeal against that decision.
+Appeals from third parties are not accepted. - 22.
+Students cannot normally submit an appeal after they have been presented to the University Exam Board to ratify their degree or exit award. - 23.
 The AAC secretary will make an initial determination on administrative grounds whether or not the case can proceed to the Committee.
-An appeal may not be considered if there is no substantive case for the Committee provided to hear, no evidence is provided, or if there is no valid remedy open to the Committee.
+An appeal may not be considered if there is no substantive case for the Committee provided to hear, no evidence is provided, or if there is no valid remedy open to the Committee. - 24.
+If a case is to be heard by the Committee, a meeting will be scheduled normally within 10 working days of receipt of a complete appeal.
+The Committee will normally expect to resolve a case at this meeting, and a decision notice will be sent to the student within 5 working days from the meeting date.
+The Committee may delay or postpone a meeting to allow further evidence to be gathered; this will be communicated to the student. - 25.
+In the rare event that a formally-instituted hearing is deemed to be necessary, this will be held within 15 working days of the receipt of a complete appeal. - 26.
+At the hearing, the student and faculty member may offer explanations of the situation to AAC, and the Committee members may ask questions of each.
+The Committee may also call upon other faculty members, staff or students to ask questions of them that will clarify any additional aspects of the case indicated. - 27.
+A student may be accompanied to the meeting by a supporter.
+The supporter may prompt or provide advice to the student, but may not address the hearing committee unless invited to do so by the Chair.

-- 27. If a case is to be heard by the Committee, a meeting will be scheduled normally within 10 working days of receipt of a complete appeal.
-The Committee will normally expect to resolve a case at this meeting, and a decision notice will be sent to students within 5 working days from the meeting date.
-The Committee may delay or postpone a meeting to allow further evidence to be gathered; this will be communicated to students. - 28.
-In the rare event that a formally-instituted hearing is deemed to be necessary, this will be held within 15 working days of the receipt of a complete appeal. - 29.
-At the hearing, students and faculty member may offer explanations of the situation to AAC, and the Committee members may ask questions of each.
-The Committee may also call upon other faculty members, staff, or students, to ask questions of them that will clarify any additional aspects of the case indicated. - 30.
-Students may be accompanied to the meeting by a supporter.
-The supporter may prompt or provide advice to students, but may not address the hearing committee unless invited to do so by the Chair. - 31.
-The Chair of the AAC will prepare a written report on the AAC's decision made at the hearing, and a copy of this report will be provided to the student(s), Associate Dean, and the Academic Registrar, within 5 working days of the AAC hearing. - 32.
-All AAC outcomes will be recorded in the reserved minutes of the AAC. - 33.
-All documents and evidence submitted by students in support of an appeal will be treated as confidential and only seen by those directly involved in the appeal process
+- 28. The Chair of the AAC will prepare a written report on the AAC's decision made at the hearing, and a copy of this report will be provided to the student, Associate Dean, and the Academic Registrar, within 5 working days of the AAC hearing. - 29.
+All AAC outcomes will be recorded in the reserved minutes of the AAC. - 30.
+All documents and evidence submitted by a student in support of an appeal will be treated as confidential and only seen by those directly involved in the appeal process